Misterio77/nix-colors/README.md

 }
 ```

-If you change `nix-colors.colorscheme` for anything else (say, `nix-colors.colorSchemes.nord`), both qutebrowser and kitty will match the new scheme!
+If you change `colorscheme` for anything else (say, `nix-colors.colorSchemes.nord`), both qutebrowser and kitty will match the new scheme!
 Awesome!

 ## Tips and tricks